-- 11.1.3.1 The Cowboy Class includes reined work, cow work, and modified steer stopping. - 11.1.3.2 Open to cowboys who have earned less than \$15,000 in Open and Non Pro money at NRCHA events other than the Cowboy Class, and are currently employed by ranching or livestock operations. - 11.1.3.3 Horses will be shown in the same age appropriate NRCHA legal equipment throughout all phases.
-No tie-downs will be permitted. - 11.1.3.4 Scoring of the reined and cow portions of this contest will be in accordance with NRCHA rules.
-It will be at Show Management's discretion if the reined and cow work are run back-to-back or separately. - 11.1.3.5 The modified steer stopping will be run separately from the reined and cow work and will utilize the Steer Stopping Judge Card.
-Modified steer stopping will be run as a walk-out roping and will not utilize a chute or barrier. - 11.1.3.6 Equipment will be checked after each go-round.
-A score of zero will be given for bloody mouth on the horse. - 11.1.3.7 NRCHA rules and regulations will apply in all other instances.
+11.1.3.1 The Cowboy Class includes reined work, cow work, and modified steer stopping.

+11.1.3.2 Open to cowboys who have earned less than \$15,000 in Open and Non Pro money at NRCHA events other than the Cowboy Class, and are currently employed by ranching or livestock operations.

+11.1.3.3 Horses will be shown in the same age appropriate NRCHA legal equipment throughout all phases.
+No tie-downs will be permitted.

+11.1.3.4 Scoring of the reined and cow portions of this contest will be in accordance with NRCHA rules.
+It will be at Show Management's discretion if the reined and cow work are run back-to-back or separately.

+11.1.3.5 The modified steer stopping will be run separately from the reined and cow work and will utilize the Steer Stopping Judge Card.
+Modified steer stopping may be run as a walk-out roping and will not utilize a chute or barrier.
+Modified steer stopping may also be run where the exhibitor waits in arena, a steer is released into the arena, tracked, roped and stopped.
+If an alley is not used when releasing the steer, the steer may be boxed before being tracked and roped.

+11.1.3.6 Equipment will be checked after each go-round.
+A score of zero will be given for bloody mouth on the horse.

+11.1.3.7 NRCHA rules and regulations will apply in all other instances.